Iranian oil minister calls Trump's order to OPEC insulting

 Iran, OPEC’s third-largest producer, is facing U.S. sanctions on its oil exports that are prompting some buyers to cut purchases.

-The United States in May said it was walking away from an international deal on Iran's nuclear programme, and said it would impose fresh sanctions on Iran's energy sector.
+Washington said in May it was walking away from an international deal on Iran's nuclear programme, and said it would impose fresh sanctions on Iran's energy sector.

 Iran has threatened to block oil exports through a key Gulf waterway in retaliation for U.S. efforts to reduce Iranian oil sales to zero.